In India, G20 finance chiefs set to address global challenges like climate change and rising debt

 Sri Lanka and Ghana defaulted on their international debts in 2022, roughly two years after Zambia defaulted.
 And more than half of all low-income countries face debt distress, which hurts their long-term ability to function and develop.

-The meetings of finance minister and central bank governors will conclude on Tuesday.
+The meetings of finance ministers and central bank governors will conclude on Tuesday.

 A meeting of G20 finance chiefs in India’s technology hub of Bengaluru in February ended without a consensus, with Russia and China objecting to the description of the war in Ukraine in a final document.